New Zealand Flood Map

 Why it matters

-Despite floods being a leading hazard in terms of loss, currently, information about flood risk is fragmented across the country.
+Despite floods being one of the biggest climate-related challenges we face, information about flood hazard is fragmented across the country.
 Councils and other organisations use different models, methods, and maps.

 News